Wapitikeim/SunWave/README.md

 ## Installation Guide / Requirements

 ### Precompiled exe
-- If you already have MSVC 16 installed you can unzip the executable under /builds and start the application.
+- If you already have MSVC (testen with version 15/16/17) installed you can unzip the executable under /builds and start the application.

 ### Prerequisites
 - [CMake 3.31.4+](https://github.com/Kitware/CMake/releases/download/v3.31.4/cmake-3.31.4-windows-x86_64.msi)